danielemontecchi/monkyz/README.md

 ---

-**Monkyz** is a dynamic administrative panel to *Laravel 5.x* .
+**Monkyz** is a dynamic and autonomous Administration Panel for *Laravel 5.x* .

-It adapts to existing database by creating a full CRUD management for any table.
+It adapts to existing database by creating a full CRUD management for any table existing.
 No configuration required: without writing a single line of code, your control panel is ready for use.

 ## Table of Contents